juliuspr/on-hornplaying/content/conceptual/sound-production/general-technique/efficient-playing/_index.md

 status: in-progress
 ---

-In a nutshell, good horn technique is about efficiently producing a lot of [beautiful tone]({{< relref "beautiful-tone">}}) with little effort.
+In a nutshell, good horn technique is about producing a lot of [beautiful tone]({{< relref "beautiful-tone">}}) with little effort.
+In other words, efficiently.

-Technique is a dynamic interplay of habits.
+Our technique is a dynamic interplay of habits that we form over time.
 The better your habits, the better is your playing.

 Habits get better, if you take care of them.
 They deteriorate, if neglected.

 Your playing technique fluctuates with changes in your habits.
 Sometimes it improves, sometimes it deteriorates.
 The following is the list of [Atomic habits]({{< relref "atomic-habits" >}}).
 Practice these with every tone, exercise and piece you play.

 ## 12 habits of efficient technique [^based-on]